ukri-excalibur/excalibur-tests/apps/grid/README.md

   `current_partition.processor.num_cpus // min(1, current_partition.processor.num_cpus_per_core)`
 * [`num_tasks_per_node`](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.num_tasks_per_node):
   `current_partition.processor.num_cpus // num_cpus_per_task`
+* `shm`: `1024`.
+This is the size of the shared memory used by the benchmark, in MiB, as an integer.

 You can override the values of these variables from the command line with the [`--setvar`](https://reframe-hpc.readthedocs.io/en/stable/manpage.html#cmdoption-S)